MSC Industrial Direct Company, – Consensus Indicates Potential 8.0% Upside

-MSC Industrial Direct Company, found using ticker (MSM) have now 6 analysts covering the stock.
+MSC Industrial Direct Company, with ticker code (MSM) now have 6 analysts covering the stock.
 The analyst consensus points to a rating of ‘Buy’.
-The target price ranges between 100 and 82 and has a mean target at 89.
-Now with the previous closing price of 82.42 this is indicating there is a potential upside of 8.0%.
-The 50 day moving average now sits at 77.72 and the 200 moving average now moves to 80.12.
-The company has a market cap of $4,524m.
+The range between the high target price and low target price is between 100 and 82 calculating the mean target price we have 89.
+Given that the stocks previous close was at 82.38 this is indicating there is a potential upside of 8.0%.
+The 50 day moving average now sits at 77.89 while the 200 day moving average is 80.13.
+The company has a market cap of $4,773m.
 Find out more information at: https://www.mscdirect.com

 You can now share this on Stocktwits, just click the logo below and add the ticker in the text to be seen.